 5. And tempest--Again there is the sense of terrible power, but no hint of a way of approach for a Sinner.
 God's power, but not Himself.
 "Tempest" is the exhibition of Divine energy in judgment, the very opposite of peace, which we have found in Christ.
-Even when Elijah "stood upon the mount before Jehovah" (1Kings 19:11-12): "Behold, Jehovah passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before Jehovah; but Jehovah was not in the wind: and after the wind an earthquake; but Jehovah was not in the fire; and after the fire a sound of gentle stillness" (R.V., margin, Heb.).
+Even when Elijah "stood upon the mount before Jehovah" (1Kings 19:11-12): "Behold, Jehovah passed by, and a great and strong wind rent the mountains, and brake in pieces the rocks before Jehovah; but Jehovah was not in the wind: and after the wind an earthquake; but Jehovah was not in the earthquake: and after the earthquake a fire; but Jehovah was not in the fire; and after the fire a sound of gentle stillness" (R.V., margin, Heb.).